godaddy/lazy-social-buttons/README.md

 twitter.via [js], data-twvia [html]                       |                           | See [via](https://dev.twitter.com/docs/intents#tweet-intent)
 twitter.related [js], data-twrelated [html]               |                           | See [related](https://dev.twitter.com/docs/intents#tweet-intent)
 facebook.shareUrl [js], data-fbshareurl [html]            |                           | The url that will be shared for the Facebook button.
-Defaults to shareUrl if not specified. facebook.hideCommentFlyout [js], data-fbhideflyout [html] | true                      | Will hide the comment flyout that normally appears when clicking the Facebook Like button. height [js], data-height [html]                           | 20                        | The height in pixels of the wrapping div for the buttons. buttons [js], data-buttons [html]                         | facebook, google, twitter | The buttons that will be displayed.
+Defaults to shareUrl if not specified. facebook.hideCommentFlyout [js], data-fbhideflyout [html] | false                     | Will hide the comment flyout that normally appears when clicking the Facebook Like button. height [js], data-height [html]                           | 20                        | The height in pixels of the wrapping div for the buttons. buttons [js], data-buttons [html]                         | facebook, google, twitter | The buttons that will be displayed.
 For html it is a comma delimited list, for js it is an object with each one desired as a property set to true. containerFloat [js], data-float [html]                    |                           | The float position of the share container.
 If not specified, defaults to 'left'.